Class Schedules and Catalog Background Image

 • Complete a minimum of 12 units in residence at MiraCosta College.

-Program Student Learning Outcomes Statement
+Program Student Learning Outcomes

-Upon successful completion of this program, students will be able to:
+Upon successful completion of this program, students will be able to do the following:

-• articulate gender dynamics in face-to-face interaction, group settings, and large-scale social institutions.
+• Articulate gender dynamics in face-to-face interaction, group settings, and large-scale social institutions.

-• describe the ways in which gender interacts and intersects with race, class, sexualities, ethnicity, age, ability, and other identities to help shape a person's experiences in society.
+• Describe the ways in which gender interacts and intersects with race, class, sexualities, ethnicity, age, ability, and other identities to help shape a person's experiences in society.

 Required courses: